James Orrock: Life

 James was the son of James Orrock, an Edinburgh surgeon, dentist and druggist, living at 17 Elm Row at the top of Leith Walk.
 The family moved to 2 York Place when he was young.

-He was educated in medicine, surgery, and dentistry at Edinburgh University, after which he practised as a dentist in Nottingham.
-Orrock studied painting under James Ferguson, William L. Leitch, and John Burgess, later enrolling at the Nottingham School of Design where he was taught by Thomas Stuart Smith.
+After school at the Irvine Academy, he studied medicine, surgery, and dentistry at Edinburgh University, then continued his studies in Leicester.
+He married Susan Gould of Leicester in 1853, and in the same year opened a dental practice in Nottingham, which was successful enough for him to begin collecting art.
+He had already been making sketches, travelling around the Midlands.
+Orrock studied painting under James Ferguson, in Edinburgh, then J. Burgess in Leicester, and later Thomas Stuart Smith at the Nottingham School of Design, and later, in London William L. Leitch.

 He settled in London by 1866, becoming an associate of the Royal Institute of Painters in Water Colours in 1871, exhibiting at the Royal Scottish Academy and Royal Academy.
 His later style was highly influenced by David Cox, his paintings today are in the collections of various museums and galleries, including the Victoria and Albert Museum.